 The Library is a quiet environment intended for study; talking should be in a low voice and kept to a minimum.
 Mobile phones and laptops should be on silent mode.

 Food and drink is forbidden (with the exception of water in a bottle).

 Books removed from the Library must be properly issued via the self-issue computer, or, if the self-issue computer is out of order, by filling in the manual borrowing sheet.
 Removing books from the Library without going through either of these procedures is theft.

 Books should not be lent by borrowers to other people; they remain the responsibility of the person who borrowed them from the Library.

 Fines for overdue books are charged at 10p per day.
 These will be charged to your battels.
 Long overdue books (due back at the start of term or before, but not returned by the end of 6th week) will face a £10 fine plus the cost of the book's replacement.

 Please take any personal belongings with you when you leave your desk.
-The Library is tidied regularly, and lost property can be found on Lost and Found desk in the centre of the middle floor.
+The Library is tidied regularly, and lost property can be found on the Lost and Found table in the centre of the middle floor.